bigbio/quantms/docs/formats.rst

  - one in the msstats folder, with intensities replaced by the output from MSstats(TMT).
 This contains normalized and potentially imputed quantities.

-Additionally, `MSstats <https://github.com/Vitek-Lab>`_ and `Triqler <https://github.com/statisticalbiotechnology/triqler>`_  output for downstream analysis are exported.
-If you would like to have another output included in the pipeline please countact the developers over the discussion forum, slack or open an issue.
+Additionally, :doc:`msstats` and :doc:`triqler`  output for downstream analysis are exported.
+If you would like to have another output included in the pipeline please contact the developers over the discussion forum, slack or open an issue.

 Intermediate formats